beNative/git-automation/TECHNICAL_MANUAL.md

 The application is split into three main processes, which is standard for Electron apps:

-### Header and Navigation
+### Frameless Window and UI Structure
-The application's main navigation and primary actions are handled by a standard header component.
+The application uses a custom frameless window to achieve a modern, VSCode-like appearance.
+- **`electron/main.ts`:** Configures the `BrowserWindow` with `frame: false` and `titleBarStyle: 'hidden'` to remove the default OS window chrome.
+It also contains IPC handlers (`window-minimize`, `window-maximize`, `window-close`) to provide functionality for the custom controls.
+- **`components/Header.tsx`:** This component has been repurposed to act as the application's **Title Bar**.
+It is responsible for displaying the app title and providing a draggable region (`-webkit-app-region: drag`).
+- **`components/titlebar/WindowControls.tsx`:** A dedicated component that renders the custom minimize, maximize/restore, and close buttons.
+It communicates with the main process via IPC to execute window actions.
-- **`Header.tsx`:** This React component renders the main header bar.
-It contains buttons for dashboard-specific actions (e.g., "New Repo") and the primary navigation icons to switch between the main application views (Dashboard, Settings, Info).
+- **`components/MenuBar.tsx`:** A new component that sits directly below the title bar.
+It contains the application's primary actions (e.g., "New Repo") and the main view navigation icons, separating them from the window's structural controls.
-- **`CommandPalette.tsx`:** This component is a modal dialog that is opened via a keyboard shortcut (`Ctrl/Cmd+K`).
+- **`components/CommandPalette.tsx`:** This component is a modal dialog that is opened via a keyboard shortcut (`Ctrl/Cmd+K`).
 It provides a search-driven interface for users to quickly find and execute commands, such as running tasks or navigating to different views.
-It is not integrated into the header.

 ### Main Process